ipMang/iWorks-mailMerge/README.md

 How to use:
 - Input your data into iWorks Numbers first (first table of first worksheet);
-- put the Numbers file (my file name is "Letter register.numbers") into your iCloud Drive/Numbers (change to wherever you like, remember to change the path and filename in the script)
+- put the Numbers file (my file name is "Letter register.numbers") into your iCloud Drive/Numbers folder (change to wherever you like, remember to change the path and filename in the script)
 - Numbers table headers must be same as placeholder field in Pages
 - create a template in Pages, put your placeholders (format > advance > define as placeholder text) in document, and save as Template & put into template chooser with name "docMergeTemplate" (or change as you like, also remember to change in the script)
 - run the script using Script Editor, enter the table row you want to merge.